 - Counsellors, sympathetic teachers and youth workers may be a resource to help children and young people.

-- Psychological treatments, including cognitive behaviour therapy, have been used extensively, and are effective in mild or moderately severe depression.
+- Psychological treatments, including cognitive behavioural therapy, have been used extensively and are effective in mild or moderately severe depression.
 Where available, psychological treatments are often used as a first-line treatment, particularly in younger adolescents and children.